Siridelta/PerSpatia-Ad-Destra/working-notes/H2A buffer.md

 - bug: when import there's problems in node inital dimensions -> hence the 2-layer not visually synced, and unexpected scrollbars

+- customEdge -> depEdge / dependencyEdge; merged in state v7, not to upgrade